-The Electrical Connector Section, part of the NEMA Power Equipment Division, is heavily involved with domestic, regional and international technical activities, including ANSI C119, IEC TAG SC 23F, IEC TC99, and CANENA
+The Electrical Connector Section, part of the Utility Products Division, is heavily involved with domestic, regional and international technical activities, including ANSI C119, IEC TAG SC 23F, IEC TC99, and CANENA

 standards harmonization efforts.
 Manufacturers affiliated with this section address the technical and market issues of today as well as considering future technologies and demands to be made on this particular industry.

 The product links to the left provide information for specific products.

 The mission of the Electrical Connector Section is to develop connector standards and advocate technical and industry positions that are in the best interests of the industry, member companies, and the users of their products throughout North America and the world.
 The section accomplishes its mission through active, effective and organized marketing and technical programs, and related activities.

 Section activities focus on these products: